jsimon727/quizery/README.md

 * A user can view all quizzes available.
 * A user can complete a quiz when the start date begins.
 * A user can track their quiz scores and progress.
+* A user can see their score when they submit the quiz.
+* A teacher can read instructions on how to create a quiz.

 ### ERD